Europe backs Monti reforms as Italy crisis hits markets

 He said he had always been a "convinced supporter of Europe" and that the comments were "offensive not so much to me personally but to the free choice of the Italians."

-With a new government likely to be formed in a few months, Italy's European partners have now started to look more closely at Bersani, the overwhelming victor in a centre-left primary election last month.
+With a new government likely to be formed in a few months, Italy's European partners have now started to look more closely at Bersani, the overwhelming victory in a center-left primary election last month.

 A no-frills former communist who is close to Italy's trade unions, Bersani has promised to stick to the promises on fiscal discipline the government has made and has said that Monti is likely to continue playing a role after the election.